 Explain the different points of view on the conscription crisis of 1917.

-Begin to imagine war experiences by reacting to images:
+Engage: Imagine war experiences by reacting to images

 Watch an overview video about World War 1.